Space Shuttle Atlantis

 Space Shuttle Atlantis (Orbiter Vehicle designation: OV‑104) is a retired Space Shuttle orbiter vehicle which belongs to NASA, the spaceflight and space exploration agency of the United States.
 Atlantis was manufactured by the Rockwell International company in Southern California and was delivered to the Kennedy Space Center in Eastern Florida in April 1985.
 Atlantis is the fourth operational and the second-to-last Space Shuttle built.
 Its maiden flight was STS-51-J made from October 3 to 7, 1985.
+It was, along with Challenger, one of only two orbiters equipped to carry the Shuttle-Centaur booster.

-Atlantis embarked on its 33rd and final mission, also the final mission of a space shuttle, STS-135, on July 8, 2011.
+Atlantis embarked on its 33rd and final mission, and the final mission of the Space Shuttle program, STS-135, on July 8, 2011.
 STS-134 by Endeavour was expected to be the final flight before STS-135 was authorized in October 2010.
 STS-135 took advantage of the processing for the STS-335 Launch on Need mission that would have been necessary if STS-134's crew became stranded in orbit.
 Atlantis landed for the final time at the Kennedy Space Center on July 21, 2011.

 By the end of its final mission, Atlantis had orbited the Earth a total of 4,848 times, traveling nearly 126000000 mi, which is more than 525 times the distance from the Earth to the Moon.

 Atlantis is named after RV Atlantis, a two-masted sailing ship that operated as the primary research vessel for the Woods Hole Oceanographic Institution from 1930 to 1966.

 The space shuttle is now on display at the Kennedy Space Center Visitor Complex.